 - Improved health, beauty, and wildlife habitat by actively managing your woods over the long-term.

-Plan if you're considering having a Woodland Stewardship Plan written.
-The demand for a Woodland Stewardship Plan can be high at times.
+Plan ahead if you're considering having a woodland stewardship plan written.
+The demand for a woodland stewardship plan can be high at times.
 Reach out to a plan writer 8 to 12 months in advance if you're considering signing up for Sustainable Forest Incentive Act (SFIA) or 2c Managed Forest Land tax incentive programs.